Tuesday, June 14, 2011

 The attractive lance-shaped leaves are deep green.

-The stunning bright yellow flowers are borne on dense, upright, terminal plumes during late summer into mid-autumn.
+The stunning bright yellow flowers are borne on dense, upright, terminal plumes, up to 6 x 4 inches in size, during late summer into mid-autumn.
 Deadheading encourages rebloom.
 The flowers are attractive to butterflies.

 Hardy zones 4 to 8 in full sun to partial shade on well drained soil ranging from sand to clay.
 Resistant to deer and rabbits.